Milligray Per Second to Sievert Per Second Conversion

 How many milligray per second are in one sievert per second?

 There are 1000 milligray per second in one sievert per second.
-This is a fixed and widely used conversion in radiation measurements.

 How many sievert per second are in one milligray per second?